Meteorologists are concerned with the weather and climate and carry out scientific analysis of data to make predictions

 - Travel within a typical working day is uncommon.
-Overnight absence from home and overseas work may be required, for example to attend conferences, depending on the post held.
+Overnight absence from home and overseas work may be required, for example to attend conferences, depending on the post you hold.

 - Operational meteorologists working for the Mobile Met Unit (MMU) are attached to the Royal Air Force (RAF) and may be deployed around the world.

-To become a meteorologist you must have a degree although it doesn't need to be in meteorology.
-Other acceptable subjects include:
+To become a meteorologist you must have a degree, although it doesn't need to be in meteorology.
+Other accepted subjects include:

 - physics and physical sciences.